 Every investment carries some degree of risk.
 Just be very certain you know what the actual risk is, and decide if you’re willing and able to absorb it.
 Remember the counsel of Proverbs 27:12, “A prudent man sees evil and hides himself, the naïve proceed and pay the penalty.”

-According to the last-mentioned article in The Wall Street Journal, the risk that you can afford “depends mainly on your time horizon – how long before you will need the money.”
+According to the last previously mentioned article in The Wall Street Journal, the risk that you can afford “depends mainly on your time horizon – how long before you will need the money.”
 Generally, the longer you have until you will need the money and the greater your other sources of income, the more risk you can afford.
 Keep in mind, however, that all investments — and even cash — have at least some type of risk.
-[If you are interested in learning more about the different types of investment risks, please refer to the comments following this list of general principles.]
+[Note: If you are interested in learning more about the different types of investment risks, please refer to the comments following this discussion of general principles.]

-Since we are discussing risk, perhaps you are wondering what the difference is between investing and speculating.
-Investing involves committing money in order to earn a financial return, whereas speculating involves incurring high risk in hope of obtaining a large gain; i.e., speculating is very much like gambling.
+Perhaps you are wondering what the difference is between investing and speculating.
+Investing involves committing money in order to earn a financial return, whereas speculating involves incurring high risk in hope of obtaining a large gain (i.e., speculating is very much like gambling).
 While most investors can “win” over long periods of time, few speculators will “win.”

 8. Invest for the long term.
-Avoid investing money that you can’t afford to commit for at least 10 years and preferably for 15-20 years.
+Avoid investing money that you cannot afford to commit for at least 10 years and, preferably, for 15-20 years.
 Securities markets fluctuate considerably, and even professional investors have difficulty attempting to deal correctly with these fluctuations.
-Don’t expect to be able to consistently buy investments near their low price and sell them near their high price, since even professionals seldom can do so.
+Do not expect to be able to consistently buy investments near their low price and sell them near their high price, since even professionals seldom can do this.

 9. Be leery of promises of quick or extremely large returns from any investment.
-If an investment sounds too good to be true, it probably is.
+If an investment sounds too good to be true, it probably is, so take whatever time is needed to learn about an investment before you invest in it.
 Proverbs 21: 5 says, “The plans of the diligent lead surely to plenty, but those of everyone who is hasty, surely to poverty.”

-10. Seriously consider selling an investment if it isn’t meeting your expectations, even if you have to sell it at a loss.
-You won’t always be right when you purchase an investment, so not all of your investments will be successful.
+10. Seriously consider selling an investment if it is not meeting your expectations, even if you have to sell it at a loss.
+You will not always be right when you purchase an investment, so do not expect all of your investments to be successful.
 Be willing to take the necessary action when you realize that you have made an error of judgment.
-Don’t become blindly committed to an investment.
+Do not become blindly committed to an investment.
 Usually, successful investors retain their investments that are performing well and sell those that have continued to perform poorly.

 11. Keep searching for good investments.
 Even if an investment that you have made has been performing well, consider whether it might be wise to sell it and invest the proceeds into an investment with better potential.

 12. Deal only with established, reputable financial institutions.
-Don’t invest through a brokerage firm or other financial institution unless you have checked on its reputation.
+Do not invest through a brokerage firm or other financial institution unless you have checked its reputation.